 How do I find help if I have gender dysphoria?

 There are lots of ways to obtain support and help if you have gender dysphoria.
-The first place to start is the huge amount of information which is available on the websites of support groups such as the Tranzwiki website of the Gender Identity Research & Education Society (GIRES).
+The first place to start is the huge amount of information which is available on the websites of support groups, including those listed in the Further Reading section at the end of this leaflet.
 There is lots of information about gender dysphoria and the support and treatments available.
 These groups can put you in touch with other people who have had similar feelings and problems.
 There is information and support for your family or friends as well, to help them understand what you are going through.
 All the types of issues you might be facing, or might have to face, are discussed.

 Visiting your GP would be another good starting point.
 Your GP will want to know all about how you feel, and how long it has been going on.
 They will ask about exactly what type of help you want.
 If your feelings about your gender identity are causing you distress, or if you wish to change your sex, you would then be referred on to a specialist gender services clinic.
 If you prefer, your GP may refer you for counselling or talking therapy to help your mind get to grips with the way you feel.
 Professional help with sorting out the thoughts in your mind may then help you decide what you wish to do about them.
 Specialist gender identity clinics have the most experience with talking about these issues, however.
 You may or may not wish to have treatment to change your sex.

 There are only a few specialist gender identity clinics in the country, but you can be referred to your nearest one.
-There may be quite a long waiting time.
 Gender identity clinics consist of lots of different specialists, because they offer lots of different treatments.
 You may need some or all of these.
 There may be surgeons, specialists in hormone treatments (endocrinologists), psychiatrists, people who specialise in support and talking treatments (psychotherapists, counsellors and psychologists), speech and language therapists, people who specialise in hair changes, nurses, social workers and occupational therapists.

 What treatments are there for gender dysphoria?